Nero Claudius Drusus: Name

 According to Suetonius, Drusus was originally given the name Decimus as his praenomen, but his full name was later changed to Nero Claudius Drusus.
 It is not known when or why the change occurred.
 The names were unusual at the time, both putting heavy emphasis on his maternal ancestry by using Livia's father's cognomen instead of that of her husband; in his original name the use of the praenomen Decimus was also atypical for prevalent families of the late Republic (especially for a patrician).
 (Note: In the past historians such as Theodor Mommsen assumed that Decimus had been a well used praenomen for the Claudii Nerones, but this has later come to be rejected by modern historians.
 Besides Tiberius the only praenomina known to have been used by this stirps is Gaius, Appius and Publius, each only attested twice.
-These praenomina (except Tiberius) were also common among the other patricians of the gens, while Decimus was neither used by patrician or plebeian Claudii.
+These praenomina (except Tiberius) were also common among the other patricians of the gens, while Decimus was neither used by the patrician or plebeian Claudii.
 The entirely plebeian Livii, including the equestrian nobiles the Livii Drusi, did not use Decimus either.)
 The eventual use of his father's cognomen Nero as a praenomen was highly unconventional as well.
 His full name given at his Dies lustricus is generally assumed to have been Decimus Claudius Drusus, but some historians such as Andrew Pettinger, Pierre Grimal, T. P. Wiseman, Greg Rowe, Barbara Levick and Eric D. Huntsman believe it may have been Decimus Claudius Nero, Decimus Claudius Nero Drusus or Decimus Claudius Drusus Nero instead.